typedb/typedb-docs/01-running-typedb/03-configuration.md

 There are two primary ways configuring TypeDB: via command line arguments, and via the configuration file.

-## Command line configuration
+## Command line

-When we use the command `typedb server`, we configure the server using arguments.
-All arguments must either be separated by an `=`, or a space.
+When we use the command `typedb server`, we can configure the server using arguments.
+All arguments must either be separated by an `=` or a space.
 All arguments start with the prefix `--`.

 Some arguments are exclusive to the command line interface: